quixio/quix-streams/docs/api-reference/python/quixstreams.md

 **Arguments**:

 - `parameter_id` - The parameter id to add the value for.
 - `value` - The value to add.
-Can be float, string, int, bytearray, or bytes.
+Can be a number, string, bytearray, or bytes.

 **Returns**: